PONDERING

 |

-If he looked into the pond today, Narcissus, who fell in love with his own image, would see deeper, to humanity as a wavering image haunted by its myths of origination, even as its wizards are beginning to see Earth as orbiting in a universe "always at the beginning of infinity."(4)
+If he looked into the pond today, Narcissus, who fell in love with his own image, would see his image wavering in the water along with a humanity haunted by its myths of origination, even as its wizards are beginning to see Planet Earth orbiting in an Orphean universe always at the beginning of creation.

 1. Matthew Johnson, Senior Planner / Community Development.
 City of Forest Grove OR.
 (Slightly edited)